 Fixing a sewer line isn’t as simple as unclogging a pipe.
 We don’t recommend attempting a DIY sewer line repair or replacement.
 All residential plumbing repair should be completed by a licensed plumber to maintain the value of your home and the integrity of your plumbing.

 To even attempt a DIY sewer line repair, you’d first need to find the problem with a digital camera in the line.
 Then, you’d need to rent excavation equipment, since trenchless repair machinery is only available to trained professionals.
+Often issues are in really difficult areas to reach, like sewer lines under concrete needing repairs.
 Even if you could access the damaged pipe, you’d risk illness from contact with raw sewage as well as compromising your home’s plumbing system.
 This isn’t worth attempting to save a few bucks.

 Licensed plumbers, on the other hand, have years of technical training and experience in diagnosing and fixing sewer and drain problems.
 They have the proper equipment, such as sewer cameras, to correctly identify issues.
 Professionals can also access advanced tools and repair materials, such as trenchless or no-dig technologies.
 This can minimize property damage.
 A professional repair is more likely to be done properly the first time, avoiding recurring issues or half-measure fixes.